harrytallbelt/blog/content/post/color.md

 <img src="/images/color/summary2.png">
 </figure>

 This gives us a coordinate $$(0.33, 0.08, 0.10)$$ in linear RGB space.
-These values are used to proportionally power the subpixels on the screen.
+These values are used to set the intensity of the subpixels on the screen.

 <figure>
 <img src="/images/color/summary3.png">